 The size of your handwriting can give us valuable information about your personality and self-perception:

-- Large Letters– Larger handwriting tends to signify a personality that is extroverted, assertive, and loves to be the center of attention.
+Large Letters.
+Larger handwriting tends to signify an extroverted, assertive personality who loves to be the center of attention.
 People with large letters are usually seen as outgoing and energetic, thriving in social environments and expressing themselves boldly.

-- Average-Sized Letters– Moderate-sized handwriting, right in the middle, typically reflects someone who is well-adjusted—comfortable in social settings but not overly flamboyant, with a good balance of personal space and social interaction.
+Average-Sized Letters.
+Moderate-sized handwriting, right in the middle, typically reflects someone who is well-adjusted, comfortable in social settings but not overly flamboyant and has a good balance of personal space and social interaction.

 Spacing Between Words